macSands/dissmapr/README.md

 ### 1. Install and load `dissmapr`

-Install and load the `dissmapr` package from GitHub, ensuring all functions are available for use in the analysis workflow.
+Install and load the `dissmapr` package from GitHub, ensuring all functions are available for use in the workflow.

 ``` r
 # install remotes if needed